tokenized/tokenized-sdk-example-react/README.md

-**`React hook`** Provides a list of the contracts accessible in the current profile, including all those that the profile’s entity is a counterparty to, and the contracts for all assets held by the entity.
+**`React hook`** Provides a list of the contracts accessible in the current profile, including all those that the profile’s entity is a counterparty to, and the contracts for all instruments held by the entity.
 The list includes contracts that can be edited and contracts that can only be viewed.

 _The contract data structure is not finalized, and will be reorganized and transformed for easier usage in a future SDK release._